-- Provide more than \$500,000 annually in professional development funds to employees. - Implemented professional development workshops and seminars focused on classroom-based strategies that increase retention, including 66 professional development seminars for 453 faculty and adjunct faculty and four graduate courses (Brain Based Learning, Engaged Learning and Technology, Studies in Professional Development for Educators and Online instruction) enrolling 56 faculty in FY2005. - Offered more than 335 professional development opportunities for more than 1,700 employee participants in FY2005.9 - Offered Disney Institute's "Keys to Exceptional Service" workshop in April 2005 for 118 Harper employees.
-Initiated follow-up "Summer Series on Service" in June 2005 which averaged 25 participants per session. - Professional development funds mini-grant programs, PDU/CEU structure, IT and faculty seminars, in-service, local, regional and national conferences and workshops.
+- Provide more than \$500,000 annually in professional development funds to employees. - Provided professional development courses and workshops to expand faculty skills in teaching.
+In total, 555 faculty (full-time and adjunct) enrolled in 73 workshops, FY2006.11 - Implemented professional development workshops and seminars focused on classroom-based strategies that increase retention, including 66 professional development seminars for 453 faculty and adjunct faculty; and four graduate courses (Brain Based Learning, Engaged Learning and Technology, Studies in Professional Development for Educators and online instruction) enrolling 56